-New treatment may relieve chronic shortness of breathDecember 19th, 2012 in Diseases, Conditions, Syndromes /
+New treatment may relieve chronic shortness of breathDecember 19, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 People experiencing chronic shortness of breath may soon have a new way to help alleviate their discomfort, according to a Penn State College of Medicine pulmonology researcher.